plule/dfhack-remote/dfhack-proto/README.md

 It contains two main modules:

  - [messages] exposes the protobuf messages.
 This is the standard generated protobuf.
- - [plugins] exposes the plugins and their RPC.
+ - [stubs] exposes the plugins and their RPC.
 DFHack is not using gRPC and this is a custom implementation

 Internally these two modules are created under the `generated` module.

-All the plugins are built from a struct implementing [Channel].
-This trait should implement the actual data exchange.
+The terminology is based on `gRPC`: The `stubs` expose the feature from the plugin.
+They are built from a `channel` implementing the data exchange.

 The code is regenerated under the condition that the environment variable `DFHACK_REGEN` is set.